timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 11. Pass a pointer if "no object" is a valid alternative (and represent "no object" by nullptr)
 12. Use pass-by-non-const-reference only if you have to
 13. Use const extensively and consistently
-14. Assume that a char∗ or a const char∗ argument points to a C-style string
+14. Assume that a char* or a const char* argument points to a C-style string
 15. Avoid passing arrays as pointers
 16. Pass a homogeneous list of unknown length as an initializer_list<T> (or as some other container)
 17. Avoid unspecified numbers of arguments (...)